otagobioinformaticsspringschool/2022-obss-day4/_episodes/06-importing-into-R.md

 ---
-title: "Statistics and Graphing with R"
+title: "Statistics with R: Getting Started"
 teaching: 20
-exercises: 60
+exercises: 10
 questions:
-- "Key question (FIXME)"
+- "What R packages do I need to explore my results?"
+- "How do I import my results into R?"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "Learn the basics of the R package Phyloseq"
+- "Create R objects from metabarcoding results"
+- "Output graphics to files"
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "Phyloseq has many functions to explore metabarcoding data"
+- "Results from early lessons must be converted to a matrix"
+- "Phyloseq is integrated with ggplot to expand graphic output"
 ---

 # Importing outputs into R